OpenEyes-Workshop/openeyes-workshop.github.io/_pages/home.md

               <li><a href="https://www.ecse.rpi.edu/~qji/" target="_blank">Prof. Dr. Qiang Ji</a> of Rensselaer Polytechnic Institute</li>
               <li><a href="https://www.hci.uni-tuebingen.de/chair/team/enkelejda-kasneci" target="_blank">Prof. Dr. Enkelejda Kasneci</a> of the University of Tübingen</li>
               <li><a href="http://mkhamis.com/" target="_blank">Prof. Dr. Mohamed Khamis</a> of the University of Glasgow</li>
-            </ul>as keynote speakers to Track 1 of our workshop!
+            </ul>as keynote speakers to Part 1 of our workshop!
           </td>
         </tr>
         <tr>